StageGageHub/Festival-Service/README.md

 Festival-Service
 ================

-A restful service for maintaining all festivals listed by StageGage.
+A RESTful service for maintaining all festivals listed by StageGage.